Generalized Calogero-Sutherland models for Kondo physics in the Luttinger liquid: Parent Hamiltonian

 in obtaining the last identity, we have renamed the coordinates of the particles with spin $\sigma_{0}$ as $u_{1} > u_{2} > \ldots > u_{M-1}$ and those with spin opposite to $\sigma_{0}$ as $v_{1} > v_{2} > \ldots > v_{M}$.
 Now let us carry out the summation on the right-hand-side of the above expression, which can be written as the sum of two parts:

-The summations in both parts can be done by applying the technique based on complex analysis introduced in Appendix A. We illustrate this calculation using the first part as an example.
+The summations in both parts can again be done by applying the technique based on complex analysis introduced in Sec.~\ref{sec:singlet-property}.
+We illustrate this calculation using the first part as an example.
 To this end, we define a series of auxiliary functions

 where $z$ is the complex variable, $\{u_{m}\}$ and $\{v_{n}\}$ are parameters.
 Obviously, $f_{j}(z)$ has $M$ simple poles $z = v_{k}, k = 1, \ldots, M$ and one second-order pole $z = u_{j}$.
 At these poles, the residues of $f_{j}(z)$ are